The PostX WordPress Query Builder packs a lot of essential features in a single package.

 You can simply include a post in a post block using the particular post ID.
 You can use a comma to separate individual posts with their respective IDs.

-The functionality is the same with the Exclude Post feature.
+The functionality is the same as the Exclude Post feature.
 Separate the particular post IDs with commas.
 And those posts will not show up on the particular post block.

 Many may consider it as an optional feature.
 But this can come in handy in particular scenarios when you want your users to read particular posts.